 How To Launder Those New Sheets

 And keep them looking great

 Rotate your sheets weekly.
 When you wash and rotate sheets weekly having two or three different sets to rotate, your linens will stay new-looking longer.
 Good quality sheets may last up to ten years or more.
 Use only non-chlorine bleach on colored sheets, and bleach white sheets only when badly soiled or discolored.
 Chlorine bleach stands to weakens fabric fibers, and cause them to become worn, and thin.
-A great whiting tip for whites that will be gentle, yet effective is to add 1/4 cup of lemon juice to the wash cycle, and launder in warm water.
+A great writing tip for whites that will be gentle, yet effective is to add 1/4 cup of lemon juice to the wash cycle and launder in warm water.
 Sun is also a good way to further the lemons whitening effect.

 Washing your sheets, read the label!
 So many people don't read the simple washing instructions.
 If a label tells you to wash in cool water, wash in cool.
 Make sure to read if your sheets can tolerate Bleach.
-As a rule most sheets will call for Non-chlorine, and to be washed in cool temperatures. .
+As a rule, most sheets will call for Non-chlorine, and be washed in cool temperatures.
 When washing sheets don't overload the washer.
 It smart to add one set of sheets per wash.
 Your sheets will be less wrinkled when coming out of the washer.

 Again don't overload the dryer.
 Tumble dry on a medium heat setting, and remove your sheets promptly from the dryer.
 Again don't panic if the first few washes your sheet are a bit wrinkled.
-After a few washes they get better.
-Iron your pillow cases, they will look like new, and give the bed a much nicer look.
+After a few washes, they get better.
+Iron your pillowcases, they will look like new, and give the bed a much nicer look.
 Tip on laundering printed sheets.